 Showroom website for a photographer.
-Providing clear navigation of a large amount of photo series.
-Featuring a large image field, scroll-snapping, and customizable layouts for each gallery.
+Providing clear navigation of a large number of photo series.
+Featuring a large array of images, scroll-snapping, and customizable layouts for each gallery.

-Experimental one-pager that explores virtual physicality and the browser’s default behaviors.
+Experimental one-pager that explores virtual physicality and the standard scroll behavior of the browser.
 Featuring an elastic progress indicator.
 Introducing gravity-scrolling.